 A central component of cognitive-behavioral therapy is anticipating problems and working to enhance patients’ self-control in triggering situations by helping them develop healthy and productive coping mechanisms.
 Some of the specific techniques used in therapy sessions include exploring positive and negative consequences around ongoing (or continued) substance abuse, self-monitoring to recognize cravings early, identifying triggers, and developing strategies for coping with cravings and triggering situations.

-Continuing Cognitive-Behavioral Therapy After Rehab
+Continuing Cognitive-Behavioral Therapy After Rehab in Malibu

 When used as part of an evidence-based treatment program, cognitive-behavioral therapy offers several benefits that extend well beyond one’s original treatment stay.
 The skills learned during therapy sessions are continually utilized during all stages of recovery.
 Also, many aftercare programs suggest ongoing outpatient therapy as part of the recovery process.
 During those sessions, cognitive-behavioral therapy will remain an integral part of the treatment process.
 Having a strong base of enhanced self-esteem, self-awareness and healthy coping skills learned through cognitive-behavioral therapy helps to limit the chance of relapse and the possibility of long-term recovery